C++17- More Details about the Core Language

 fallthrough

 [[fallthrough]] can be used in a switch statement.
-It has to be on its own line, immediately before a case label and indicates that a fall through is intentional and should therefore not diagnose a compiler warning.
+It has to be on its own line, immediately before a case label, indicating that a fall-through is intentional and should not diagnose a compiler warning.

 Here is a small example.